 Note: If you are a father/mother/spouse, please take it slow with realizing you don't exist, for the sake of your family.
 Be here for them.

 How does one become enlightened?
-Any path which contains the 8 pillars of the Noble Eightfold Path will awaken self-assumed "beings" into the empty disjoint perfection of Nibbana (nature as it truly is, not from a perspective), as explained by Bikkhu Yuttadhammo, among others, based on the Pali canon suttas.
+Following the Noble Eightfold Path will awaken self-assumed "beings" into the empty disjoint perfection of Nibbana (nature as it truly is, not from a perspective), based on the Pali canon suttas.

 Here's an interview with Eshwar (a true Nobody) who used ayahuasca, with proper view, and ended rebirth thru realizing no self & dependent origination.
 Eshwar is available for free phone consults for anyone who is serious about becoming free from the cycle of rebirth.

 Also see this video on how to fix yourself with self-hypnosis and a little helper to kickstart the belief-wheel.
 Additional instructions for releasing negative shadow thoughts here.